mfelleisen/Santorini/Code/README.md

   - [x] rename token to worker
   - [x] MAJOR DESIGN FLAW: workers should not come with locations at all, refactor

+- [X] extract patterns from key board functions
+- [ ] MAJOR DESIGN FLAW: buildings should not come with coordinates
 - [ ] the player's interface (not the implementation) also belongs into Common/